 I am interested!
 What do I do next?

-If you are considering this procedure we encourage you to schedule a consultation with our surgeons.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
+If you are considering this procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 There is a great variety in eyelid shapes and features and each procedure must be custom tailored for the patient to get the best possible result.
 You will also have a chance to view before and after photo albums of patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »